arvapps-forked-projects/Github-Store/README.md

 <img src="/screenshots/preview.gif" align="right" width="320"/>

-## ✨ What is GithubStore?
+## ✨ What is Github Store?

-GithubStore is a Kotlin Multiplatform app (Android + Desktop) that turns GitHub releases into a clean, app‑store style experience:
+Github Store is a Kotlin Multiplatform app (Android + Desktop) that turns GitHub releases into a clean, app‑store style experience:

 - Only shows repositories that actually provide installable assets (APK, EXE, DMG, etc.).
 - Detects your platform and surfaces the correct installer.